Bradley Chubb: Miami Dolphins

 On November 1, 2022, the Broncos traded Chubb along with a 2025 fifth-round pick to the Miami Dolphins in exchange for running back Chase Edmonds, a 2023 first-round pick (pick from San Francisco), and a 2024 fourth-round pick.
 He then signed a five-year, $110 million extension with $63.2 million guaranteed.
 Chubb finished the 2022 season with eight sacks, 39 total tackles (20 solo), one pass defended, and three fumble recoveries.

 On January 30, 2023, Chubb was named to his second Pro Bowl, this time as a replacement to Khalil Mack.

 In Week 15 of the 2023 season, Chubb recorded seven tackles, three sacks, two forced fumbles and a recovery in a 30–0 win over the New York Jets, earning AFC Defensive Player of the Week.
-He suffered a torn ACL in the loss to the Ravens in Week 17 and was ruled out for the season.
+He suffered a torn ACL in Miami's loss to the Baltimore Ravens in Week 17 and was ruled out for the season.

 On July 18, 2024, Chubb was placed on the active/physically unable to perform (PUP) list, and placed on reserves to begin the season.

+In Week 17 of the 2025 season, Chubb had three pressures, two tackles for loss, two QB hits, and two sacks, including a fourth-quarter strip sack of Baker Mayfield in a 20-17 win over the Tampa Bay Buccaneers, earning AFC Defensive Player of the Week.
+Chubb started all 17 games for Miami during the regular season, recording 8.5 sacks, 47 total tackles, and two forced fumbles.

+On March 11, 2026, Chubb was released by the Dolphins in order to save $7.3 million in cap space.

+Buffalo Bills

+On March 12, 2026, Chubb signed a three-year contract with the Buffalo Bills worth up to $52 million, of which $29 million was guaranteed.